jamesyc23/alamere/README.md

 * If yes, we return the answer to the user;
 * If no, we pass the request to the large model and return the large model's response to the user instead.

-Somewhat surprisingly, we found that a linear transformation of the log probability of the model's full response was a good predictor of a model's accuracy, achieving ... r<sup>2</sup>.
+Somewhat surprisingly, we found that a linear transformation of the log probability of the model's full response was a good predictor of a model's accuracy, achieving 90.6% r<sup>2</sup>
+relative to a mean accuracy predictor with bin size 100.

 The final implementation is as follows:
 1. User inputs a collection of representative problems (we use these to fit the linear model coefficients and also to compute what the expected accuracy and cost are for a given threshold).